severalnines/docs/user-guide/admin_settings.rst

 	- The password for the binding user specified in 'Login DN'.

 * **User DN**
 	- The user's relative distinguished name (RDN) used to bind to the LDAP server.
-For example, if the LDAP/AD user DN is CN=userA,OU=People,DC=ldap,DC=domain,DC=com, specify "OU=People,DC=ldap,DC=domain,DC=com".
+For example, if the LDAP/AD user DN is CN=userA,OU=People,DC=ldap,DC=domain,DC=com, specify :samp:`OU=People,DC=ldap,DC=domain,DC=com`.
 This field is case-senstive.

 * **Group DN**
 	- The group's relative distinguished name (RDN) used to bind to the LDAP server.
-For example, if the LDAP/AD group DN is  CN=DBA,OU=Group,DC=ldap,DC=domain,DC=com, specify "OU=Group,DC=ldap,DC=domain,DC=com".
+For example, if the LDAP/AD group DN is  CN=DBA,OU=Group,DC=ldap,DC=domain,DC=com, specify :samp:`OU=Group,DC=ldap,DC=domain,DC=com`.
 This field is case-senstive.

 ..
 Attention:: ClusterControl does not support binding against a nested directory group.
 Ensure each LDAP user that authenticates to ClusterControl has a direct membership to the LDAP group.